micmejia/bible-dump/NKJV/Isaiah/Isa 51.md

 ###### 1
-"Listen to Me, you who [^a]follow after righteousness, You who seek the Lord: Look to the rock _from which_ you were hewn, And to the hole of the pit _from which_ you were dug.
+"Listen to Me, you who follow after righteousness, You who seek the Lord: Look to the rock _from which_ you were hewn, And to the hole of the pit _from which_ you were dug.

 ###### 2
 Look to Abraham your father, And to Sarah _who_ bore you; For I called him alone, And blessed him and increased him."